james-priest/udacity-nanodegree-react/docs/course-notes/react-fundamentals.md

 Three new concepts that we'll be covering are:

 - **Props** - Allows you to pass data into components
-- **Funcitonal Components** - An alternative, and probably more intuitive approach to creating components.
+- **Functional Components** - An alternative, and probably more intuitive approach to creating components.
 - **Controlled Components** - Allows you to hook up the forms in your application to your component state

 #### Contacts App